rhedgpath/FinalProject/Page1.md

-# Header1
+# This Page is about me
-## Header2
+## My name is Riley Hedgpath

-This is my paragraph.
+I am an Information Technology major.
-I am seperating it by two spaces.
+I am a business minor.
-It is pretty east to do.
+I got my first full time job at ActualTech Media.

 [This is where I work.](https://www.actualtechmedia.com/)